-If you're after one of the best Apple deals on a tablet but you're budget's not up to much, it's hard to go wrong with the entry-level iPad 10.2-inch.
+If you're after one of the best Apple deals on a tablet but your budget is limited, it's hard to go wrong with the entry-level iPad 10.2-inch.
 While it lacks in comparison to more upmarket models – it doesn't have the lightness of the Air or the sheer power and versatility of the Pro range – it's nevertheless a perfectly serviceable tablet that'll handle pretty much everything you throw at it.

 It supports the first-gen Apple Pencil, making it an effective drawing and painting tool, although its now-ageing A10 processor means it might struggle with complex multi-layered images.
 And while the basic model looks like a bargain, you'll quickly burn through its 32GB of storage.
 Bite the bullet and go for the 128GB option.
 Oh, and don't forget to grab yourself a cheap Apple Pencil deal at the same time.

 The best Apple deals: iPad Pro

 It's since been superseded by this year's model, but with an A12Z Bionic CPU as well as an eight-core GPU, it's a powerful beast that's suitable for the likes of 4K video editing, 3D and AR, and its 12.9-inch display is gorgeously crisp and incredibly smooth, thanks to its 120Hz refresh rate.
 It even has a LiDAR scanner augmenting its dual cameras, making it a perfect AR platform.

 It's still not cheap, but with a newer model now available, we are starting to see more deals on this.
 Again, if you crave its power and aren't too fussed about the size, the 11-inch model does exactly the same in a smaller format and costs $200/£200 less.
 Whatever Apple says, we don't believe it quite matches the versatility of a full-fat computer; as a tablet, though, it's impossible to beat.